Murugappansrija/aara-auth-frontend/README.md

 ## AARA task authentication application
-This project is a full-stack web application for password management, providing functionalities for signing up, logging in, resetting passwords, and more.
+This project is a full-stack web application for password management, providing functionalities for signing up, logging in, resetting passwords,and more.